Hedera Hashgraph vs Blockchain

-Hedera Hashgraph also proves to be fairer than Blockchain as miners can choose the order of transactions, can delay them or even stop them from entering the block if necessary.
-But in Hashgraph, a consensus of a timestamp is used preventing individuals from changing the order of transactions.
+Hedera Hashgraph also proves to be fairer than blockchain as miners can choose the order of transactions, can delay them, or even stop them from entering the block if necessary.
+However, Hashgraph uses a consensus of timestamp, which prevents individuals from changing the order of transactions.

 Hashgraph is a promising technology, but it also comes with some limitations.
 Currently, the technology has only been deployed in private and permission-based network.
 It is still to be tested and explored in a public network.
 In the Gossip about Gossip technique, when a node passes information to another node, there are chances that the closest nodes are malicious, which may prevent the passage of information to other nodes.

 The technology behind the Hedera Hashgraph is exceptionally intriguing, but its real potential and effectiveness will only be known once it is released to the public and non-permission-based network.

-At LeewayHertz, we have a created a workforce that has been building distributed ledger applications for multiple industrial use-cases.
+At LeewayHertz, we have created a workforce that has been building distributed ledger applications for multiple industrial use-cases.